ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

     ```
     {: codeblock}

-7. Verify that all pods are running before you attempt to [install](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-k8#deploy-k8-login) the {{site.data.keyword.blockchainfull_notm}} Platform.
+7. Verify that all pods are running before you attempt to [install](/docs/hlf-support?topic=hlf-support-deploy-k8#deploy-k8-login) the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 You can now [resume your installation](/docs/hlf-support?topic=hlf-support-deploy-k8#deploy-k8-login).

 ## Considerations when using {{site.data.keyword.containerlong_notm}}
 {: #console-deploy-k8-iks-considerations}

-If your Kubernetes cluster was deployed on {{site.data.keyword.cloud_notm}}, you can deploy an instance of the [{{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain?topic=blockchain-ibm-hlfsupport-v2-deploy-iks-ic#ibm-hlfsupport-v2-deploy-iks-create-service-instance) and link it to your Kubernetes cluster.
+If your Kubernetes cluster was deployed on {{site.data.keyword.cloud_notm}}, you can deploy an instance of the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric](/docs/blockchain?topic=blockchain-ibm-hlfsupport-v2-deploy-iks-ic#ibm-hlfsupport-v2-deploy-iks-create-service-instance) and link it to your Kubernetes cluster.
 However, if you have purchased a software entitlement and want to use it with the {{site.data.keyword.containerlong_notm}}, then additional configuration steps are required before you can deploy the platform.

-The {{site.data.keyword.blockchainfull_notm}} Platform service requires that the Kubernetes Ingress image is configured for your cluster and that SSL passthrough is enabled, which allows all data to pass through to a load balancer without decrypting it.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric service requires that the Kubernetes Ingress image is configured for your cluster and that SSL passthrough is enabled, which allows all data to pass through to a load balancer without decrypting it.
 If you created your {{site.data.keyword.containerlong_notm}} cluster after 01 December 2020, by default it is configured with the Kubernetes Ingress application load balancers (ALBs).
 But SSL passthrough is not enabled by default in the configuration, therefore, you need to enable it.

 If you are planning to run the platform on OpenShift in {{site.data.keyword.cloud_notm}}, then you do not need to perform the steps in this section.
 {: note}